Qarj/WebImblaze-Framework/MANUAL.md

 ### [baseurl_subs]

-WebImblaze creates an html file for every step result.
-WebImblaze will remap the http references in the html source back to the web server under test using the page baseurl.
-Sometimes you may want to tweak the urls - for example, change https references to http to get around test environment ssl certificate issues.
+WebImblaze creates an HTML file for every step result.
+WebImblaze will remap the HTTP references in the HTML source back to the web server under test using the page baseurl.
+Sometimes you may want to tweak the URLs - for example, change HTTPS references to HTTP to get around test environment SSL certificate issues.

 Here is an example substitution: